thejeffreystone/home-assistant-configuration/README.md

 # Home-Assistant Config by [@thejeffreystone](http://www.twitter.com/thejeffreystone)
 [Home Assistant](https://home-assistant.io/) configuration files (YAMLs)

-This is my Home Assistant Configuration and it is a work in progress.
-So much to add and so little time.
+This is version 2 of my Home Assistant Configuration and it is a work in progress.

-Currently I am running HA on a Dell Optiplex running Ubuntu 16.04.
+Currently I am running HA on a Raspberry Pi 3.

 **Devices I have :**
 * Apple Devices (Macbooks, Mac Mini, iPhones, iPads)